 The differing physiological characteristics of scar tissue when compared to healthy tissues, also impact tensile forces within the body and thus biotensegrity.
 Scar Tissue will behave differently to healthy tissue while under load and will equally change loads on other tissues by its very existence.
 That said the body has a mechanism to deal with such changes, including adaption.
 Hence, adaptive changes continue after healing and not just at the time of injury and during healing.
 Over time, multiple adaptions to injuries can result in irritation to other and seemingly unrelated areas of the body.
 Each adaption leads to changes in Biotensegrity, and these can have an effect on other underlying tissues, structures and even result in further adaptions.
-As per the Adaption article, adaptions have consequences be they positive or negative.
+As per the tissue adaption article (see related articles), adaptions have consequences be they positive or negative.

 Treatment Perspective (structure and function)